PyBotDevs/isobot-old/README.md

 However, if you have a low-end machine and want a light-weight installer, use windows_installer_DEBLOATED.bat.

 # features
-• A working currency system using 'pickle' module.
+• A working currency system using 'pickle' module

+• More database storage with json

 • Ability to add bot admins (can use add commands)

-• Moderation commands (kick, ban, unban, lock, unlock, purge, setfeature, setprefix)
+• Moderation commands (kick, ban, unban, lock, mute, unmute, unlock, purge, setfeature, setprefix)

 • Reddit commands (meme, softwaregore, linuxmeme, nothecker, aww, ihadastroke)